top of page

 The proposal includes:

-• Three levels of basement car parking, accessed via St Georges Crescent
+• Three levels of basement car parking accommodating around 159 car parking spaces and accessed via St Georges Crescent.

 • A comprehensive landscape strategy across the entire site, including generous deep soil zones for mature tree planting and enhanced canopy cover.